Tripping over logs: A story of Unity - Part 1

 }

-When I changed it out I did some number crunching and realised that 40% of all the lines of code was these calls to logging!
-I remember thinking that was well done and how proud I was of my logging skills.
-Now days I look back at that as ridiculous.
-Not the fact I did logging, just how much code was spent on it and how tightly bound it was.
-So how could I do it better now days, well through a principal called Dependency Injection and an implementation of it called Unity (from the p&p team in their Enterprise Library).
+When I changed it out, I did some number-crunching and realized that 40% of all the lines of code were these logging calls!
+I remember thinking how proud I was of my logging skills.
+Nowadays, I look back at that and laugh—not because I did logging, but because of how much code was spent on it and how tightly coupled it was.
+So how could I do it better today?
+Well, through a principle called Dependency Injection and an implementation of it called Unity (from the p&p team in their Enterprise Library).

-Note: I am using the example of logging as the problem to solve, but really DI can be used for anything.
+Note: I’m using logging as the problem to solve, but really, DI can be applied anywhere.

-I must admit that Unity though is anything but simple, it is one of the hardest things I have had to learn in a while.
-What made it tough was understanding the documentation which enables you to learn Unity, but you need to understand Unity first to understand the documentation, talk about catch 22.
-It’s odd because the other blocks in EntLib are easy to get up and running but with Unity the samples are confusing and the help more so.
-In the end, some search kung fu + luck + patience seems to be what is needed to get through it.
-That said I feel a simple series of blog posts may help others out, which is what this is ;)
+I must admit that Unity is anything but simple—it’s one of the hardest things I’ve had to learn in a while.
+What made it tough was understanding the documentation, which enables you to learn Unity, but you need to understand Unity first to understand the documentation—talk about a catch-22!
+It’s odd because other blocks in EntLib are easy to get up and running, but with Unity, the samples are confusing and the documentation even more so.
+In the end, some search kung fu + luck + patience seems to be what’s needed to get through it.
+That said, I feel a simple series of blog posts may help others out—which is exactly what this is!

 Starting Block

-A special note is that this series is HEAVY with code and makes the articles look long, but actually I am repeating the code each time so you can compare the changes easily.
+A special note: this series is heavy with code, making the articles look long—but actually, I’m repeating the code each time so you can compare the changes easily.

-So lets start with a simple application as our base which will make it clear what we have and what we will change to get Unity working.
-As those who attend any of my sessions know I love console apps so I’ve whipped up a simple on that writes to the screen.
+Let’s start with a simple application as our base to make it clear what we have and what we’ll change to get Unity working.
+As those who attend any of my sessions know, I love console apps—so I’ve whipped up a simple one that writes to the screen.
 The code looks like this:

 using System;